|Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrophorus pustulatus|

-Cap: 2-5 cm; convex when young, becoming broadly convex or slightly bell-shaped; slimy; with a slightly streaked appearance from stretched-out fibers beneath the slime; shiny when dried out; brown to gray-brown; lighter towards the margin.
+Cap: 2-4 cm; convex when young, becoming broadly convex or slightly bell-shaped; sticky when fresh; with a slightly streaked appearance from stretched-out fibers beneath the slime; shiny when dried out; brown to gray-brown; lighter towards the margin.

 Gills: Beginning to run down the stem; close or nearly distant; white; waxy.

-Stem: 6-9 cm long; up to 1 cm thick; more or less equal; when very fresh and young sheathed with slime over the lower portion, but soon dry; whitish; covered with tiny brown points, especially over the upper half) that darken to grayish brown with maturity or when the mushroom is dried.
+Stem: 3-7 cm long; up to 1.5 cm thick; more or less equal; when very fresh and young sheathed with slime over the lower portion, but soon dry; whitish; covered with tiny fibrous points (especially over the upper half) that darken to grayish brown with maturity or when the mushroom is dried.